alechenninger/blog/posts/fakes.md

 features to implement types at compile time.

-Mockito's API optimizes for immediate convenience–justifiably so–but **it's this immediate convenience that dominates our thinking.** While less sexy, a compile-time implementation has its own conveniences.
+Mockito's API optimizes for immediate convenience–justifiably so–but **it's this immediate convenience that dominates our thinking.** While less sexy, a compile-time implementation (a class) has its own conveniences.
 Unfortunately, they are easily overlooked because they take just a little time and investment in the short term before you can see them.
 By first reviewing some mocking pitfalls, we'll start to see how taking the time to write a class can pay off.

 // Most times, we don't see the complexity required to implement runtime metaprogramming as a
 // tradeoff, thanks to Mockito's well-designed abstractions.
 But occasionally, those abstractions